iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 ### Developing a Sampling Distributions

-If I choose **every possible** sample of size "n" from a popltn then I get "sampling distribution".
+If I choose **every possible** sample of size "n" from a population then I get "sampling distribution".
 Now if we collect mean of each of these possible sample then we get "Sampling distribution of Sample Means".

 When we make probability distribution of a population that is unbiased, there are equally likely chance to pick a number.
 So it is a uniform distribution.

 Next, we take all possible sample and find mean of each.
-The prob distn of the mean of sample will be a normal distribution.
+The prob distribution of the mean of sample will be a normal distribution.

 So we find $\mu_\bar{X}$ and $\sigma_\bar{X}$ and n, here n is number of items in each sample.

 ### Standard Error of the Mean

 Standard error is standard deviation of mean of means.
-For eg, if we take random samples from a popltn, we get mean for each sample.
+For eg, if we take random samples from a population, we get mean for each sample.
 S(A) give mean X(A) and so on.
 Now all these means (X(A), X(B), X(C)..) for a distribution.
 The standard deviation of this distribution gives us Standard Error.

 It is variability in the mean from sample to sample of same size.